Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 - Perennials – live for more than 2 or 3 years.

-- Woody plants – trees, shrubs etc.
+- Woody plants – trees, shrubs, etc.

 How weeds spread

 Weeds need more than a seed to germinate and spread long distances.
 The most common way germs (or their seeds) are spread is through the wind.
 Being carried along the water is another.
-Seeds can cling to the fur of animals and of course, people unknowingly spread weeds, too.
+Seeds can cling to the fur of animals, and of course, people unknowingly spread weeds, too.

 Weed prevention

-If you have a garden, then at some point, you are going to have weeds.
+If you have a garden, you will have weeds at some point.
 Instead of waiting for the weed to show its ugly head, it’s best to have some prevention strategies in place.
 Importantly, mulch is an excellent way to prevent weed growth.
-In fact, the book Garden Weeds by Bruce Morphett, he says: “A 50-100mm mulch layer will reduce weed growth by 70 – 100%.”

 If you have weeds in your garden, you first need to identify the type of weed to find out the best way to control it.